markus-dus/ds-eda-project/README.md

 - pyenv
 - python==3.9.8

+### External Data
+You will need a GeoJSON file with the shapes of the different ZIP code areas in King County for this notebook to work.

+A GeoJSON file can be found on the official [Open Data portal of Seattle](https://data-seattlecitygis.opendata.arcgis.com/datasets/SeattleCityGIS::zip-codes/explore?location=47.496805%2C-121.972750%2C9.58).

+Use a simplyfier service like [Mapshaper](https://mapshaper.org/) to reduce file size and complexity.
+Otherwise the Jupyter notebook could crash when it comes to plotting maps.

+Define the path to your file in the second code block of the notebook:

+    with open('data/kc_zipcode_geo.json') as gj:
+        zip_geojson = json.load(gj)

 ## Setup

 One of the first steps when starting any data science project is to create a virtual environment.
 For this project you have to create this environment from scratch yourself.
 However, you should be already familiar with the commands you will need to do so.
 The general workflow consists of...